chopyy/dtuchsch.github.io/about.md

 # Daily Work

-I work as a software development engineer in the area of AUTOSAR Adaptive for Vector Informatik GmbH, Germany.
+I work as a safety software architect for automated driving systems.
 I'm passionate about automotive systems engineering, functional safety, programming (programming in C++ and C in particular), control engineering, digital signal processing, embedded and real-time systems.

-Being open-minded, innovative, creative during design and implementation phase is important to me.
+Being open-minded, innovative, analytic, creative during design and implementation phase is important to me.
 At the same time of being creative, I think it's mandatory to rely on proven-in-use concepts, standards and tools to get things done.

 # Education